-It also means that you can look back at the property and compare it to others you have seen in your own time without the pressure of going around with a letting or estate agent.
+It also means that you can look back at the property and compare it to others you have seen in your own time without the pressure of going around with an agent.

 However, make sure you ask before you start snapping.
 Although letting agents and estate agents will not usually have an issue with you taking photos, if the owner still lives in the property it is only polite to check.

 Do not be afraid to ask questions, whether you are looking to rent or buy you will be parting with a significant sum of money and you are well within your rights to have your questions answered.